$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 • Processing officer discretion: Some service centers have issued cards with validity periods as short as 12 months even when the underlying status supports longer

-The H-4 EAD Career Continuity Toolkit includes a renewal calendar template and filing countdown system designed for the 18-month cycle, so you never miss a window.
+The H-4 EAD Career Continuity Toolkit includes a renewal calendar template and filing countdown system designed around the actual card expiration date, so you never miss a window.

 Get Your Free US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist